famanalytics0/MultiModalGraphics/README.md

 This  example demonstrates how to use the `ClearScatterplot` class to create enhanced scatterplots.
-The `ClearScatterplot` class provides functionalities for creating scatterplots with enhanced visualization features like text showing the number of significant and/or up and down regulated features, coloring based on significance levels and fold change.
+The `ClearScatterplot` class provides functionalities for creating scatterplots with enhanced visualization features like coloring based on significance levels and plotting against different variables.

 ## Example: Creating a Scatterplot